-Family of four escapes early morning house fire on Paige Street
+Family of four loses pet to early morning house fire on Paige Street

 Latest Weather Blog

-Family of four escapes early morning house fire on Paige Street
+Family of four loses pet to early morning house fire on Paige Street

 BATON ROUGE - Early Tuesday morning, a family of four managed to escape their home when a fire broke out around 3:30 a.m.